-Before we even start to impart the intelligence, here's our best Black Friday and Cyber Monday deals 2018 page, where we explain exactly what the period's all about, and we'll also be adding any conspicuous bargains on products that are of specific use to web and graphic designers, as well as digital, traditional and VFX artists.
+Before we share our top tips for scooping up a great saving during this shopper's Shangri-la, here's our Black Friday and Cyber Monday 2019 page, where you'll find details of when the main event is happening, plus the deals we expect to see this year.
+We'll also be adding any early bargains we find on products that are of specific use to web and graphic designers, as well as digital, traditional and VFX artists there too, so make sure to bookmark it.

 But stick with us here to read our top bargain-hunting recommendations.